Renault Clio

 Best journeys for this car

-The Clio's natural Ulcinj customer is the long-stay visitor who has anchored for ten nights or more and wants a car that disappears.
-It suits the couple alternating beach afternoons at Jaz with mornings exploring the back villages above the bay, and the solo traveller using Ulcinj as a staging point for week-long excursions to Mostar or Shkodër.
-Remote workers on the coastal Digital Nomad visa rate it for the same reasons, running costs close to Montenegrin-resident levels, parking size that forgives the tight Škaljari residential street bays.
+The Clio's natural Ulcinj customer is the long-stay visitor who has anchored on Velika Plaža for ten nights or more and wants a car that disappears.
+It suits the couple alternating beach afternoons at Mala Plaža with mornings exploring the Stara Maslina olive grove and Valdanos Bay, and the solo traveller using Ulcinj as a staging point for week-long excursions across the Sukobin crossing into northern Albania.
+Remote workers basing on the Albanian border for the long shoulder season rate it for the same reasons, running costs close to Montenegrin-resident levels, parking size that forgives the tight residential lanes above Sailor's Mosque.

 Practical notes

-Petrol economy hovers near 5.8 L/100 km once you factor the Ulcinj–Shkodër climb into the weekly mix, and the 42-litre tank delivers around 700 km between stops at the INA station on the Tivat road.
-The Clio's length of 4.05 m slips into the permitted overnight parking in front of the south bastion wall; the Muo waterfront lanes accept it without a second look.
-Front-wheel drive and all-season tyres are fine for year-round Ulcinj use, though winter visitors targeting Žabljak or Kolašin should ask for chains, they are legally mandatory on several mountain passes between November and March.
+Petrol economy hovers near 5.8 L/100 km once you factor the Sozina climb and the Rumija backroads into the weekly mix, and the 42-litre tank delivers around 700 km between stops at the Jugopetrol on the Bar road or the INA at the Štoj roundabout.
+The Clio's 4.05 m length slips into the free overflow bays at the eastern end of Mala Plaža and the metered Tabacina lot just outside the Stari Grad walls without needing a survey first.
+Front-wheel drive on all-season rubber is fine year-round on the coast, though winter visitors targeting Žabljak or the Rumija saddle in January should ask for chains, they are legally mandatory on several inland passes between November and March.

 The verdict

-Pick the Clio if your plan is a long Ulcinj stay with a loose schedule of daily excursions and you want the car to cost as little as possible in fuel and parking anxiety.
-Skip it if your week is weighted toward four-adult motorway cruising or a serious Durmitor climb, a 308 or Golf is a better fit for that brief.
+Pick the Clio if your plan is a long Ulcinj stay with a loose schedule of beach days and short cross-border hops and you want the car to cost as little as possible in fuel and parking anxiety.
+Skip it if your week is weighted toward four-adult motorway cruising or the full-day Durmitor push, a 308 or Golf is a better fit for that brief.

 Inside the car